eAAts/eAAts-api-server/README.md

 after we uploaded metadat in ipfs we used it in nft https://mumbai.polygonscan.com/address/0x9EF14100F950d5335301a2d4E8Cc4776cC0115c4#writeContract

-this is  tokenURI example
+this is tokenURI example in IPFS
 ```
 https://bafybeibmwpmwoxve3rlw5eutzwrrbypqoj6lctxgyx533jwmcem4vragga.ipfs.nftstorage.link/metadata.json
 ```

-this is our open sea link
+this is our collection in open sea https://testnets.opensea.io/collection/eaats
-https://testnets.opensea.io/collection/eaats